 Information plays a key role in the strategy of leading companies to use the way they sell to differentiate their sales people, offers and company.
 Their sales people use content to create value for prospects even before they become a customer.

 So isn’t this marketing’s responsibility?

 Only partially.
 My cynical response however is, “how’s that working for you?”

 This endeavor must be collaborative with marketing.
 We can no longer even consider, let alone operate marketing and sales as separate, siloed functions.

 Content should be created primarily because you have something useful to say and people want to hear.
 This means you need what CEB in their Challenger Customer book calls “commercial insights.”

 Insights involve helping customers see and understand their business in important but different ways.
 They are differentiating factors.
 But they aren’t invented by sales people.
 They are the by-product of a well-developed sales and marketing content strategy.

-For guidance on how to develop a sales content strategy please see B2B Sales Content Strategy.
+For guidance on how to develop a sales content strategy please see B2B Sales Information and Content Strategy.